nealrichter/research/courses_annotated.md

 ### Technical AI Safety Course
 [https://bluedot.org/courses/technical-ai-safety](https://bluedot.org/courses/technical-ai-safety)

 The BlueDot Impact Technical AI Safety course aims to equip participants with the knowledge to build safer AI by understanding current safety techniques, identifying gaps, and contributing to the field.
 The course is designed for ML researchers, software engineers, and policy professionals, offering a structured overview of key safety techniques in approximately 30 hours.
-It covers topics such as the technical challenges of AI safety, training safer models, a community of individuals working to make AI go well.
+It covers topics such as the technical challenges of AI safety, training safer models, detecting danger, understanding AI, and minimizing harm.
+The course operates on a "pay-what-you-want" model and provides access to a community of individuals working to make AI go well.

 **Facilitators:**
 *   Neel Nanda (Mech Interp Lead at Google DeepMind)